The members of the Post-Tensioning Institute of Australia (PTIA) agree to support and abide by the objectives of the Institute which are:

 - Members may state their membership of the PTIA in their advertising provided that they also state the grade of membership and provided that they only refer to those parts of their organisations which have gained accreditation in accordance with the PTIA’s rules.

-- Members will not misrepresent the PTIA.
+- Not misrepresent the PTIA.

 Complaints and disciplinary actions